Trump, Biden fight over the raging virus, climate and race

 Turning to foreign policy, Biden accused Trump of dealing with a “thug” while holding summits with the leader of North Korea, Kim Jong Un.
 And closer to home, the former vice president laced into the Trump administration’s policy of separating children from their parents trying to illegally cross the southern border.

-Biden said that America has learned from a New York Times report that Trump only paid $750 a year in federal taxes while holding “a secret bank account” in China.
+Biden said that America has learned from a New York Times report that Trump paid only $750 a year in federal taxes while holding “a secret bank account” in China.
 The former vice president then noted he’s released all of his tax returns going back 22 years and challenged the president to release his returns, saying, “What are you hiding?”

 Trump said he closed his former account in China and claimed his accountants told him he “prepaid tens of millions of dollars” in taxes.
 However, as he has for the past four years after promising to release his taxes, he declined to say when he might do so.